tc39/proposal-temporal/docs/monthday.md

 Otherwise, `Temporal.MonthDay.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `refISOYear`, `isoMonth` and `isoDay` must represent a valid date in that calendar.
+Together, `referenceISOYear`, `isoMonth` and `isoDay` must represent a valid date in that calendar.
-For example, February 29 (Leap day in the ISO 8601 calendar) is a valid value for `Temporal.MonthDay`, even though that date does not occur every year, because the default value of `refISOYear` is a leap year.
+For example, February 29 (Leap day in the ISO 8601 calendar) is a valid value for `Temporal.MonthDay`, even though that date does not occur every year, because the default value of `referenceISOYear` is a leap year.

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).